(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 For those using any of these parking facilities, you will be given a ticket once you enter a parking area, and you must keep this ticket safe as you will need it to pay your parking fee with it when you’re ready to leave.
 Lost tickets usually result in a $30 charge for the day.

 Once you are ready to leave, take this ticket to one of the self-service kiosks to process your payment before heading out to your car.
 The process is slightly easier for hotel guests as they can just present the key card for their room, and the parking fee will be charged directly to their room.

 Likewise, MGM Rewards members at the Pearl level and above only need to present their card when entering and exiting the parking garage to access the free parking.

 Self-parking can be stressful and somewhat time-consuming, which is why – like other properties in Las Vegas – Excalibur offers valet parking.

 Understandably, however, the valet parking fee comes at a higher cost than self-parking.

-Free Valet Parking – Valet parking is free of charge to Gold, Platinum, and Noir M life members – but not Sapphire and Pearl members.
+Free Valet Parking – Valet parking is free of charge to Gold, Platinum, and Noir MGM Rewards members – but not Sapphire or Pearl members.

 How Does Valet Parking Work at Excalibur Las Vegas?

-There is just one valet parking section at Excalibur, and it can be found at the main entrance to the resort, on Las Vegas Boulevard.
+There is just one valet parking area at Excalibur, and it can be found at the main entrance to the resort off Las Vegas Boulevard.
 The process is simple; just approach the valet kiosk and wait to be served.

 When you hand over your keys, you’ll be given a numbered ticket that you need to keep ahold of.
 Once you’re ready to collect your car again, you just need to hand this ticket back in at the kiosk and pay your fee.